chouseknecht/ansible-container/docs/rst/container_yml/reference.rst

 secrets
 .......

-Secrets are mounted into OpenShift deployments as volume mounts inside the containers.
-Docker secrets have defaults and options that do not directly correlate inside OpenShift.
-How secrets are defined as volume mounts for a deployment can be defined in this section allowing to set the ``mountPath`` and alter the ``readOnly`` state that is set to ``yes`` by default.
-Route objects are used by OpenShift to expose services externally, and Ansible Container generates routes based on the ``ports`` directive of a service.
+Secrets are included in K8s and OpenShift deployments as volume mounts to a container.
 Consider the following service defined in ``container.yml``:

 .. code-block:: yaml